/

 Ownership & Structure

-Independent & Still Doing It Its Own Way
+Independent & Still Premium-Focused

 Zen says it is the UK’s oldest independent internet provider, founded in Rochdale in 1995.
 That independent streak still matters because the company leans heavily into being the anti-big-telecom option rather than trying to win a race to the bottom on price.